 “Today is about supporting future Olympians and strengthening Canada’s sport system at all levels, which is critical if we want to consistently raise our game to the top of the podium,” said Marcel Aubut, Chair of the Canadian Olympic Foundation.
 “The Canada Games are an essential part of our country’s sport system and our athletes’ journey to the Olympic Games.
 That’s why we are so proud to be making this announcement today in support of the young men and women who are the true future of Canadian sport.”

 “As an athlete who has competed first at the Canada Games and then at the Olympic Games, I know how critical support of this kind can be.
 That is why I am so happy and excited to see this partnership taking place,” added Antoine Valois-Fortier, London 2012 Olympic bronze medallist and Whitehorse 2007 Canada Games gold medallist.
 “Olympians are not produced overnight; it takes dedication, resources and proper funding at all the pivotal stages of an athletes’ career.
 This is great news for sport in Canada.”

 At the London 2012 Olympic Games, Canada Games alumni made up 44 per cent of the Canadian Olympic team and won 61 per cent of the total medals won by Canada; proof that investing in the Canada Games will provide solid return!

-This announcement is an important first step in the COF’s strategy of investing in future Olympians.
+This announcement is an important first step in the COF’s strategy of investing in future Olympians through the podium pipeline.
 For many talented young athletes, the financial barriers to access sport at the national level are considerable.
 A competitive athlete with potential to move up in the sport system will face a range of costs in order to make the leap, including training and equipment fees, higher level coaching and international competition travel expenses.
 Funding can give athletes access to the programs they need to become the best of the best.
 The Canadian Olympic Foundation is proud to support these programs.